Why AI Isn’t Delivering What You Were Sold

 What follows is familiar:

-At this point, many organisations double down on technology.
+At this point, many organizations double down on technology.
 New tools.
 Better prompts.
 More data.

 That is rarely the constraint.